IMAGO-Catalogues-Jjanes/cataloguesSegmentationOCR/README.md

-# Model for Catalogs ocerization
+# Model for OCR processing of Catalogs

 This repository includes a model for ocerizing catalogs and the dataset used for its creation.